avsg8/Fipy_MQ_mqtt/README.md

 The gas sensing code is from kartun83 (github account) and can be found here: https://github.com/kartun83/micropython-MQ/tree/master.
 The gas sensing MQ codes have been modified so it can be run on a PyCom device.

 I AM CURRENTLY NOT SURE ABOUT THE ACCURACY OF MY SENSOR VALUES AND AM FINDING IT HARD TO CALIBRATE IT.
-SO, THIS IS JUST A WORK IN PROGRESS.
+I HAVE LOST THE SPEC SHEET TO THESE SENSORS AND DON'T REALLY REMEMBER WHERE I PROCURED THEM FROM.
+SO I AM NOT VERY SURE ABOUT ITS INTERNAL RESISTANCE OR IF THE CALIBRATION CURVE OF MY SENSOR MATCHES THAT OF THE SENSOR MENTIONED IN KARTUN83' REPO.
+SO PPM VALUES ARE MOST PROBABLY ONLY GOOD FOR SELF COMPARISONS (LEVELS RISING / FALLING IN RELATION TO IT OWN PAST VALUES).
+THIS IS JUST A WORK IN PROGRESS.

 I have ported micropython-collections, micropython-requests, micropython-urllib-parse to make a url connection to simplepush.io that sends push notifications to your phone.
 You need to download install the simplepush app from the app store on your phone to receive notifications.